qgis/QGIS-Documentation/source/docs/training_manual/grass/grass_setup.rst

 |basic| |FA| Using the QGIS Browser
 ...............................................................................

-Even more fast and easy is open a ``Mapset`` using the QGIS Browser:
+Even faster and easier is opening a ``Mapset`` using the QGIS Browser:

 #.
 Close the Mapset (if it is open) by clicking on the :guilabel:`Close Mapset`
    button of the :guilabel:`GRASS Tools` window.
 #.
 In the QGIS Browser, browse to the folder of the GRASS database.
 #.
 Right click on the Mapset (remember, the Mapset has the |grass| GRASS icon
    next to it).
 You will see some options.